MN-AI-2019/Dialogflow-Project/Readme.md

+## 11/02/2019:
+We will review last week's homework befor get into new content.
+For ALL:
+Under github page hello-express folder, please copy states.js to your codesandbox project, and using postman to test API.
+There are two un-finished method, please finish them.

+For Zhoujinyi, Daniel, Ben - Project demo, Nathan taking a day off.

 ## 10/26/2019 Home work:
 For group include James, Edward, Gavin, Kevin, Victor, please finish the slotfilling lab below if you haven't.
 Please create account on codesandbox.io using your github account, and download postman tool.